 In addition to the key elements of problem analysis and synthesis, the course requires information literacy, revision and explicit application of project management concepts, safety considerations, and risk mitigation.
-The assessment includes both written and oral communications - the students will deliver professional seminar presentations on their chosen research topic outlining the motivation, background and selected research methodology that will be employed in Masters Project B and C subsequently.
+The assessment includes both written and oral communications - the students will deliver professional seminar presentations on their chosen research topic outlining the motivation, background and selected research methodology that will be employed in ME Project B.